leoym/python/README.md

-# Many information abbout python
+# Many information about python